mattcarlotta/next-env-proposal/README.md

 >
 > Only CommonJS modules are supported.
 Attempting to preload a ES6 Module using --require will fail with an error.

-However, this proposal would aim to internalalize the Env config initialization within `@next/env` so that preloading isn't required.
+However, this proposal would aim to internalize the Env config initialization within `@next/env` so that preloading isn't required.